 |18 Scoring Rubrics

 (90 Possible Points)

 Connecticut edTPA Waiver Policy

-- For any candidate, if student teaching is waived by the Connecticut educator preparation provider (EPP) based on at least 10 months of prior, full-time teaching experience, the candidate does not have to complete edTPA (substitute teaching does not count towards the 10-month requirement).
+- For any candidate, if student teaching is waived by the Connecticut EPP based on at least 10 months of prior, full-time teaching experience, the candidate does not have to complete edTPA (substitute teaching does not count towards the 10-month requirement).